 Payne is not the only physician buried in the City Cemetery who practiced elsewhere.
 William Betta Cross is known to have spent time in Helena and Columbiana before his death on Christmas Day 1884.
 That’s another story hidden in stone.
 An inventory of the cemetery done in 2002 is available.

-All photos are taken from the Find-A-Grave site for Dr. Payne.
+More photos can be seen at the Find-A-Grave site for Dr. Payne.

 A version of this article appeared in the Pelham City News Fall 2013 issue.